Do your research on the company

 Tips for video interviews

-While all of the above pointers still stand, there are a couple of extra things you’ll want to think about if you’re dialing in rather than dropping in.
+While all of the above pointers still stand, there are a couple of extra things you’ll want to think about if you’re dialling in rather than dropping in.

 Prepare your tech in advance